johnkatua/node-js-auth-postgresql/README.md

-# Node.js Express JWT Authentication with Postgre #
+# Node.js Express JWT Authentication with Postgres #

 ## About ##